-The Internal Audit function coordinates risk-based audits to evaluate the adequacy and effectiveness of internal controls, which form part of the risk management framework.
+The Internal Audit function coordinates risk-based audits to evaluate the adequacy and effectiveness of internal controls in order to challenge the design and effectiveness of the risk management system.

-The Internal Audit function has full, free and unrestricted access to all areas of the Company and reports to the Board.
+The Internal Audit function has full, free and unrestricted access to all areas of the Company and reports directly to the Board in order to maintain independence and objectivity.